 Zero Trust Security Model

 Traditional network security assumed everything inside the corporate network was safe.
-Zero Trust rejects that assumption entirely — it treats every access request as potentially hostile, regardless of where it comes from.
+Zero Trust treats every access request as hostile until proven otherwise, regardless of where it comes from.

 Perimeter Security vs Zero Trust